 According to research compiled by the Harkness Center for Dance Injuries at the NYU Hospital for Joint Diseases, the nature of dance injuries varies with the type of dance and skill level of the dancer.

 Foot and ankle injuries are by far the most common injury among both amateur and professional ballet dancers, accounting for nearly half of ballet injuries.
-Lower back injuries also are fairly common among professionals in ballet and modern dance.
+Lower back injuries are also fairly common among professionals in ballet and modern dance.

-Hip, knee and neck injuries also occur in all forms of dance, but are less common, the center's compilation of studies indicates.
+Hip, knee, and neck injuries also occur in all forms of dance, but are less common, the Center's compilation of studies indicates.

-Unlike football, in which most injuries are the result of a single event, most dance injuries are the result of overuse, said Estes, who will lecture on dance injuries later this month at the Alabama Dance Festival.
+Unlike football in which most injuries are the result of a single event, most dance injuries are the result of overuse, said Estes, who will lecture on dance injuries later this month at the Alabama Dance Festival.

 Growth spurts put young dancers at increased risk for such injuries, according to the International Association for Dance Medicine and Science.
 As young dancers grow quickly the proportion of limb to torso length changes, as does body mass.
 The result is fluctuations in coordination and balance and, often, a decrease in strength and flexibility.

-"As technical control decreases, the risk of injury increases," the association said in a briefing paper.
+"As technical control decreases, the risk of injury increases," the Association said in a briefing paper.

-That's why Estes urges parents to be especially careful in managing their child's dance training.
+That is why Estes urges parents to be especially careful in managing their child's dance training.
 His basic advice: